Skip to Content

 Beginner Crochet Baby Blanket

-This crochet pattern is perfect for a beginner as it uses the single crochet and a chain stitch.
+This crochet pattern is perfect for a beginner as it uses the single crochet stitches and chain stitches.
 If you are new to crochet, this will help you build your skills.
 However, if you have been crocheting for a while, you will just enjoy how beautiful an easy crochet pattern can look.

 Crochet Linen Stitch